Words (Tony Rich album)

-Words is the debut album by American R&B musician Tony Rich (under the moniker "The Tony Rich Project"), released January 16, 1996 on LaFace Records.
-The album is produced, written, arranged and performed by Rich.
+Words is the debut album by American R&B musician Tony Rich (under the moniker "The Tony Rich Project"), released January 16, 1996, on LaFace Records.
+The album was produced, written, arranged and performed by Rich.
 In 1997, the album won the Grammy Award for Best R&B Album.

 At the start of 1996 with the acoustic R&B ballad, "Nobody Knows", the song was a hit, peaking at number two for two weeks, going platinum, and spending almost a year on the Billboard Hot 100 (47 weeks).

-In total three singles were released from Words: "Nobody Knows", "Like a Woman", and "Leavin'".
+Three singles were released from Words: "Nobody Knows", "Like a Woman", and "Leavin'".

+Critical reception

+The New York Times opined: "Without deviating from the slick, smooth standards of today's pop, [Rich] manages to find his own sound, a mostly acoustic groove topped with laid-back, free-flowing vocals about love, street life and spirituality."
+The Village Voice concluded that "without a doubt Words is one of the most meticulously arranged collections by an African American pop musician since the '80s heyday of Quincy Jones and [Lionel] Richie & producer James Carmichael."

 Track listing

 All songs written by Tony Rich except "Nobody Knows" (written by Joe Rich & Don DuBose).